SOFTS-Arabica coffee prices weaken, sugar edges higher

 COCOA

+* Ivory Coast cocoa grind rose 6% year-on-year in November to 53,000 tonnes compared with the same period last year, data from exporters' association GEPEX showed on Thursday.

-(Reporting by Nigel Hunt; Editing by Amy Caren Daniel and Krishna Chandra Eluri)
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by Krishna Chandra Eluri and Aditya Soni)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.